replayio/devtools/README.md

 Everybody's welcome to join us [on Discord](https://replay.io/discord/).
 We can help with getting started with the project, finding issues to work on and chatting about the future of DevTools.

+### Contributing to the project

+We encourage everybody to contribute to the project!
+If you're just getting started, we recommend looking through and grabbing [any of these issues](https://github.com/RecordReplay/devtools/issues?q=is%3Aissue+is%3Aopen+label%3A%22Good+first+issue%22).
+Feel free to ping any of the maintainers [on Discord](https://replay.io/discord/) if you have any questions!

 ### Running tests:

 To run the end-to-end tests make sure that devtools is running locally on port 8080 and run: